On semigroup algebras with rational exponents: Introduction

 \section{Introduction}

-The study of group rings and algebras dates back to the mid-nineteen century.
-Most of the initial research in this area focused mainly on the structure of the groups of units of group rings and the isomorphic problem for groups over a given coefficient ring; see Highman~\cite{gH40} and Sehgal~\cite{sS69}, respectively.
-However, most of the early initial ring-theoretical study of group rings and algebras was mainly carried out on a non-commutative setting.

-It was not until the seventies that the study of a commutative version of group rings started earning substantial attention.
-In a series of papers, Gilmer and Parker began a systematic treatment of semigroup rings (see \cite{rG74,GP74,GP75}).
-They particularly focused on the following problem: given a commutative ring $R$ and a commutative semigroup $S$, establish conditions under which the semigroup ring $R[X;S]$ of $S$ over $R$ satisfies certain algebraic property.
-Clearly, the determination of such conditions often requires a fair understanding of the algebraic properties of $S$ and $R$.
-As the structure of commutative semigroups most of the time cannot be derived from that one of abelian groups, a new research direction in commutative algebra had emerged.
+The study of group rings dates back to the mid-nineteen century.
+Most of the initial research in this area focused mainly on the structure of the groups of units of group rings and the Isomorphism Problem for group rings over a given ring of coefficients; see G. Highman~\cite{gH40} and S.~K. Sehgal~\cite{sS69}, respectively.
+However, most of the early ring-theoretical study of group rings was mainly carried out on a non-commutative setting.
+It was not until the seventies with the work of R. Gilmer, R.~Matsuda, and other authors that the study of commutative group rings as well as commutative semigroup rings started earning substantial attention (see \cite{rG77,GH79,rM79} and references therein).
+Much of the work done on commutative semigroup rings during this decade focused on the following abstract problem: given a commutative ring $R$ and a commutative semigroup $S$, establish conditions under which the semigroup ring of $S$ over $R$ satisfies certain algebraic property.
+Answering instances of this problem often requires a fair understanding of the algebraic properties of both $S$ and $R$.
+As the structure of commutative semigroups most of the time cannot be derived from that of abelian groups, a new research direction in commutative algebra had emerged.

-Since then semigroup rings and algebras have received a significant amount of consideration.
-Semigroup algebras, in particular, permeate through many fields under active research, including algebraic combinatorics~\cite{BCMP98}, discrete geometry~\cite{BG02}, and functional analysis~\cite{mA04}.
-Gilmer in \cite{rG84} offers a comprehensive exposition on the advances of commutative semigroup ring theory until mid 1980.

-Even though additive semigroups of rationals have an interesting atomic structure~\cite{fG17} and a complex arithmetic of factorizations~\cite{fG18a}, the semigroup rings they determine have not been explored in much detail so far.
-Examples of such semigroup rings, however, have sporadically shown up in the literature; nontrivial examples have been given in \cite[Section~1]{aG16} and \cite[Example~2.1]{AAZ90}.
-In this paper, we study semigroup rings and algebras of additive submonoids of $\qq_{\ge 0}$, which we simply call Puiseux rings and algebras, respectively.
-In particular, we will construct three families of Puiseux algebras exhibiting different factorization properties.